Vang59/Opiod-Usage/README.md

 * R-squared: 0.76
 * Correlation Coefficient: 0.87
 * pvalue: 6.47
-* The analysis between Population and Prescription count indicates a weak positive relationship between the two variables.
-This means that as the population increases, the number of prescriptions issues also increases.
+* The analysis between Population and Prescription Count indicates a weak positive relationship between the two variables.
+This means that as the population increases, the number of prescriptions count also increases.
 However, with a pvalue of 6.47, we do not have sufficient information to conclude if there is a significant relationship between the two variables.

 ### Relationship between Substance Usage, Risk, and Disorder Rates